New Zealand Company ships: Aurora

-She was first sailing ship wrecked while trying to leave Kaipara Harbour in April 1840.
+She was the first sailing ship wrecked while trying to leave Kaipara Harbour in April 1840.
 She was carrying a load of kauri spars, and the mail from Wellington for England.

 Balley

 The Balley was a 161-ton a single deck schooner built at Shoreham by James Britton Balley in 1832.
 Her home port was Derry from 1834 to 1838 and London from 1841 to 1843.

 She sailed the London to Terceira route under Captain F Orfeur from 1832 to 1835 and Liverpool Naples from 1836 to 1839.

 On 23 December 1840 she sailed under Captain Sinclair from London to Wellington, arriving on 21 July 1841.
 She sailed from Wellington to Napier arriving back in Wellington on 6 November 1841 with cargo.

 In 1843 she sailed from London to Africa under Captain Foster and from London to Cape of Good Hope in 1850 under Captain J Laws.